 “Grace is finding a waterfall when you were only looking for a stream”

 Adam and I hired a rental car and drove to all the waterfalls, without the need of a tour company (you can read about driving in Iceland by clicking here.)
-Having seen these 5

-You never know, you may even find some gold behind one!
+When it comes to waterfalls in Iceland, you ou never know, you may even find some gold behind one!

 Looking for somewhere to stay in Reykjavík?
 Check out my Review of The Swan House Apartments: